free-unife/operating-systems-and-lab/README.md

 ## Structure

-This repository contains a chat called chatFe written in C, which was an assignment to write as part of the exam.
+This repository contains a chat called *chatFe* written in C, which was an assignment to write as part of the exam.
 Here, on GitHub, there are other *chatFe*s made by students of this same course.
-It's not up to me to say if they are better or worse than mine.
-Anyway this is what I think of my
+In some of those repositories you can find the assignment given by the professor which isn't reported here for copyright issues.
+Aside from this, it's not up to me to say if their implementations are better or worse than mine.
+Anyway this is what I think of my program and what resulted from all the background work:
-implementation:

 - The good:
     - It works.
-    - It helped me a lot in the future in:
+    - It helped me a lot in the future as of:
-        - programming
+        - programming.
-        - LaTex.
+        - LaTeX.
+        - How to comment, indent and write documentation.

 - The bad:
     - Comments and report are written in italian language.
-    - Quite inefficient.
+    - Quite inefficient overall.
-    - No encryption.

 - The ugly:
-    - Code is very messy
+    - Code is very messy:
         - Long functions.
         - Unecessary controls.
         - No C standard is used.
-    - Too many files
+    - Too many files:
         - fragmentation.
     - Bad indentation.